Toulouse-Lautrec’s Moulin Rouge Paintings and Posters

 Toulouse-Lautrec’s At The Moulin Rouge: The Dance.
 Valentin ‘the boneless’ puts a trainee through her paces as a quality bourgeois audience looks on.
 (2) © Wikimedia Commons.

-A famous male dancer Valentin ‘the boneless’ (because of his rubbery flexibility) is going through a rehearsal with a female dancer.
-Valentin the boneless was the Moulin Rouge’s star male dancer.
-The trainee he is coaching is energetically kicking her left leg in the air.
-She is learning the chahut or can-can for which the Moulin Rouge became famous.
+If we follow the pink lady’s gaze we spot the lithe, sprightly frame of the famous dancer Valentin ‘the Boneless’, so called for his springy flexibility.
+Valentin the Boneless was the Moulin Rouge’s male star.
+He is going through a rehearsal with a female dancer.
+She is energetically kicking her left leg in the air.
+She’s learning the chahut or can-can for which the Moulin Rouge became famous.

-Speaking of good company, the woman dressed up in pink in the foreground appears to be giving the dancer a condescending look; she at least does not have to dance for her living.
+The two figures that really stand out from the soberly dressed male spectators are both female—the trainee under instruction from Valentin who flashes her red stockings in the middleground and the woman, in her pink outfit, who dominates the foreground.
+That woman dressed up in pink appears to be giving the dancer a condescending look; she at least does not have to dance for her living.

-Little wonder that the owners of the Moulin Rouge bought the painting and hung it above the bar next to Lautrec’s Performing Horsewoman circus picture.
-They could not have asked for more in terms of favourable publicity had they commissioned Toulouse-Lautrec themselves.
+Little wonder that the owners of the Moulin Rouge bought the painting and hung it above the bar next to another of his works the Montmartre circus Performing Horsewoman.
+The impresario owners could not have asked for more in terms of favourable publicity had they commissioned Toulouse-Lautrec themselves.

-We can be sure that this painting was executed in the studio at Rue Caulaincourt because there is photographic evidence of Toulouse-Lautrec working on it there.
-The photographer Gerstle Mack took a photograph of him working on At the Moulin Rouge: The Dance and called it Toulouse-Lautrec in his studio Rue Caulaincourt.
+We can be sure that this painting was executed in the studio at Rue Caulaincourt because there is clear evidence of Toulouse-Lautrec working on it there.
+The writer Gerstle Mack took a photograph of him working on At the Moulin Rouge: The Dance and called it Toulouse-Lautrec in his studio Rue Caulaincourt.

 Toulouse-Lautrec’s poster Moulin Rouge: La Goulue

-On the strength of At The Moulin Rouge: The Dance, Lautrec was commissioned, in 1891, by the owners, Zidler and Oller, to design the new poster for the Moulin Rouge.
-It was an inspired choice and the result was one of Lautrec’s and indeed Montmartre’s most famous and recognisable images: Moulin Rouge: La Goulue.
+On the strength of At The Moulin Rouge: The Dance, Lautrec was commissioned in 1891 to design the new poster for the Moulin Rouge.
+What he produced was one of Lautrec’s and indeed Montmartre’s most famous images: Moulin Rouge: La Goulue.

 Toulouse-Lautrec’s famous poster from 1891 Moulin Rouge: La Goulue.
 The Goulue is executing her famous chahut or can-can dance on the floorboards.
 She is caught in mid movement her right leg kicking out energetically.
 We see her billowing white petticoat, stockings and underwear.
 In shadow in the foreground Valentin ‘the boneless’ takes a second roll; behind we see a continuous frieze of silhouettes, recognisably bourgeois because of the top hats and ladies hats.
 The scene is illuminated by hovering yellow globes of electric light.